Motor Vehicle Registration

 A title is required for all motor vehicles year 2000 and newer.
 You will be asked to surrender the old state title to receive a New Hampshire one.

 If you are leasing your car or have a lien on it, bring in your leasing papers and your current registration.
-In most cases we will only apply for a New Hampshire title at this time.
+If there is more than one individual on the registration, all parties will need to be present to sign the Title Application in their names.
 For older vehicles (1999 and older) a current registration in your name will do.

 ID & Residency